 the Governor may, by Order in Council, declare that object or class of objects to be classified as Aboriginal cultural material.

-[Section 40 amended by No. 24 of 1995 s.
+[Section 40 amended: No. 24 of 1995 s.
 34.]

 41. Notification and production of objects

 (1) A person who has in his custody or under his control any object of a kind classified as Aboriginal cultural material shall forthwith send notice in writing to the Minister giving a description of that object and of the manner in which it came to be in his custody or under his control, unless he has reasonable cause to believe that information to be already known to the Minister.